Do Termites Eat Hardwood?

 The alates are those who fly away from the nest in order to mate and establish a new colony.
 After finding a good place, they mate and lay the eggs.
 They are often confused with the alates of ants, but they are slightly different.
-They don’t have a narrow waist as the ants do, they have 4 wings of the same size and shape, and have translucent wings.
+They don’t have a narrow waist as ants do, they have 4 translucent wings of the same size and shape.
 Flying ants have a narrow waist, wings of different sizes and transparent wings.

 They can feed on just about any wooden item inside or around your home.
 They might start with the frames of the doors and windows and then continue with the beams in the ceiling and landings too.
 Boxes on the floor and documents found on shelves may be attacked as well.
 Along their way, they will even destroy electrical wires and various cables.

 They can devour an entire beam or balk, including its heart.
 If not stopped, they will eventually leave just a hollow shell behind.
 Subterranean termites have been found eating almost any kind of wood.
 And yes, this includes hardwood, ironbark or various types of treated timber.
 They do have their own preferences, but if needed they can eat almost anything that contains cellulose.